Terry Burton: Playing career

 Burton's playing career started as an Arsenal apprentice where he captained the 1971 FA Youth Cup winning team.
-He wasn't offered a professional contract and joined Folkestone during the summer of 1971.
+He was not offered a professional contract and joined Folkestone during the summer of 1971.
 He went on to play for Epping Town, Hayes and Leyton Wingate (as player-coach).
 Towards the end of the 1970s he coached football at Holloway School.

 Coaching career

 Arsenal

 Burton returned to Arsenal as youth team coach in 1979.
 During his spell at the club, he was noted for having brought through future Arsenal and England captain Tony Adams, who was later linked with wanting to bring Burton to Portsmouth as his assistant having been appointed the club's manager in 2008.
-Following Don Howe's appointment as Arsenal manager, he was promoted to first team coach, then reserve team coach in 1986 when George Graham became Arsenal manager, though was released for the second time by the club in 1987.
+Following Don Howe's appointment as Arsenal manager, Burton was promoted to first team coach, then reserve team coach in 1986 when George Graham became Arsenal manager, though was released for the second time by the club in 1987.